 Here we explain the basics of the BullionVault user interface.
-If you want to understand how you get better gold prices you should also check out our FAQs.
+If you want to understand how you get better prices you should also check out our FAQs.

 Before looking at the different order boards it's worth getting the hang of the order details panel.